maswiebe/maswiebe.github.io/assets/mml/test.md

 Introduction
 ============

-This paper (published in Economic Journal) studies the effect of medical marijuana legalization on crime in the U.S., finding that legalization decreases crime in states that border Mexico.
+This [paper](https://academic.oup.com/ej/article/129/617/375/5237193) ([replication files](https://michaelwiebe.com/assets/mml/gkz_data.zip))  (published in Economic Journal) studies the effect of medical marijuana legalization on crime in the U.S., finding that legalization decreases crime in states that border Mexico.
 The paper uses a triple-diff method, essentially doing a diff-in-diff for the effect of legalization on crime, then adding an